 Here is the audio clip:

-Just a few days after I preached, I was very kindly gifted by friends with this genuine oil lamp made in Israel.
+Just a few days after I preached, some friends very kindly gifted me with this genuine oil lamp made in Israel.
 Interestingly enough, the lamp I described in my sermon was very much like this one.
 My resource was the Zondervan Pictorial Encyclopedia of the Bible which gave me the description that I used.
 But now I had in my possession the real deal–a simple oil-burning clay lamp of the type used by Jesus in his parable!
 What joy!
 Post Tenebras Lux (After darkness, Light!)

 Consider this beneficial and comprehensive statement that Dr. David F. Wells makes about the power of God’s Holy Word: